 Someone else would survey your property because they are considering buying it.
 They want to be sure that what you say is true about your property matches what their survey reveals.

-How long does a property survey last?
+How long does a property survey take?